myhonor16/webnext/README.md

     + `gulp-load-plugins`
     + `gulp-minify-css`
     + `gulp-plumber`
+    + `gulp-sass`
     + `gulp-sourcemaps`
     + `gulp-uglify`
     + `yargs`
     + `browser-sync`
-  + Bower
     + `html5shiv`
-    + `normalize-css`
+    + `normalize.css`
-2. Install via NPM or Bower any other plugins or libraries you'd like
+2. Install via NPM any other plugins or libraries you'd like
-3. Add said libraries to gulpfile.js (the gulpfile.js is well commented)
+3. Add said libraries to gulpfile.js
 4. Run `gulp init`
 5. From there you can run `gulp serve` to run start a server and watch for changes (via BrowserSync) or build on demand with just `gulp`
 6. Whenever you add any new libraries to gulpfile.js, run `gulp full`